danielduberg/irob_assignment_1/README.md

     rospy.spin()
 ```

 How can you use the __Callback Based SimpleActionClient__ in order to increase the speed of the exploration?
+You can implement the assignment with __Callback Based SimpleActionClient__ in __less than 100 lines of Python code__.

 ### The presentation